danishnnt/FireBase-ContactApp-React.js/README.md

-Imp Note - This project might not work properly as the credentials if fireBase is not authorised "kindly update your credentials to run the project" .
+Imp Note - This project might not work properly as the credentials of fireBase is not authorised "kindly update your credentials to run the project" .